linode/developers/hugo/content/networking/dns/dns-records-an-introduction.md

 For instructions on setting up reverse DNS on your Linode, see our [Reverse DNS](/docs/networking/dns/setting-reverse-dns) guide.

-{: .note }
->
+{{< note >}}

-> It's possible to have different IPs (including both IPv4 and IPv6 addresses) that have the same domain set for reverse DNS.
+It's possible to have different IPs (including both IPv4 and IPv6 addresses) that have the same domain set for reverse DNS.
 To do this, you will have to configure multiple A or AAAA records for that domain that point to the various IPs.

+{{< /note >}}

 ### SOA